How To Help

 Community Veterinary Outreach is a servant leadership-based organization.
 Our role is to help support and our volunteers to achieve their individual goals for this experience.

 Thank you to all volunteers for your time and commitment.
 We rely entirely on your support for the Community Veterinary Outreach programs and services, and only through your continued dedication have we been able to help those in need.

-Last year, over 5,000 hours were donated by veterinarians, students, veterinary technicians, vet assistants, trainers, groomers, human health partners, and members of the community in Ottawa, Toronto, Guelph, Hamilton, Kitchener-Waterloo, Winnipeg, Kelowna, and Vancouver.
+Last year, over 5,000 hours were donated by veterinarians, students, veterinary technicians, vet assistants, trainers, groomers, human health partners, and members of the community in Ottawa, Toronto, Winnipeg, Kelowna, Halifax, and Vancouver.

 Contribute unopened food or new or gently used pet supplies.
 We also welcome new supplies for humans- socks, backpacks, gloves, warm hats, and toiletries are all needed and gratefully received.

 For our preventive care clinics (delivery of vaccines, deworm, microchip placement, etc):